 A.I.
-5(2006)
+7(2006)

-IN THE MATTER OF the Automobile, Insurance Act, R.S.N.L.
+1 IN THE MATTER OF the Automobile, 2 3 Insurance Act, R.S.N.L.
 1990, c.
-A-22, as amended (the "Act") AND IN THE MATTER OF an application by S&Y Insurance Company (the "Applicant") to implement revised rates for its Private Passenger class of business. - 4000800 - 4000 On September 14, 2005, pursuant to legislative changes enacted on August 1, 2005, the Applicant submitted for the Board's review and approval a revised private passenger automobile insurance rating program for use with effect from August 1, 2005.
-Lorislation Legislation On August 1, 2005 the Government of Newfoundland and Labrador enacted legislation amending the Automobile Insurance Act and the Insurance Companies Act in relation to the conduct of participants in the automobile insurance industry and the regulation of rates in the province.
-Among other things, the changes eliminated the benchmarking system of rate review and approval used by the Board since inception of automobile insurance rate regulation and substituted new rate review requirements.
-Under the revised automobile insurance legislation, rate decreases take effect no sooner than thirty days following filing with the Board.
-Rate increases are subject to prior approval and in connection therewith, the Board must determine, in accordance with provisions outlined in regulations, if a proposed rate is "too high".
-Where such a finding is made the Board is required to prohibit, or vary the rates.
+A-22, as amended (the "Act") 4 5 A NID 5 6 AND 7 IN THE MATTER OF an application by 8 Elite Insurance Company (the "Applicant") 9 10 to implement revised rates for its Private Passenger class of business.
+11 rassenger class of business.
+12 13 On September 14, 2005, pursuant to legislative changes enacted on August 1, 2005, the 14 Applicant submitted for the Board's review and approval, a revised private passenger 15 automobile insurance rating program for use with effect from August 1, 2005.
+16 17 18 Legislation 19 On August 1, 2005 the Government of Newfoundland and Labrador enacted legislation 20 amending the Automobile Insurance Act and the Insurance Companies Act in relation to 21 the conduct of participants in the automobile insurance industry and the regulation of 22 rates in the province.
+Among other things, the changes eliminated the benchmarking 23 system of rate review and approval used by the Board since inception of automobile 24 insurance rate regulation and substituted new rate review requirements.
+25 26 Under the revised automobile insurance legislation, rate decreases take effect no sooner 27 than thirty days following filing with the Board.
+Rate increases are subject to prior 28 approval and in connection therewith, the Board must determine, in accordance with 29 provisions outlined in regulations, if a proposed rate is "too high".
+Where such a finding 30 is made the Board is required to prohibit, or vary the rates.
+31

-In arriving at a determination with respect to rate increases the Board considers the 1 2 documentation available with respect to the justification of the rate levels including: the 3 Applicant's projected loss experience; expenses; investment income for the company's 4 automobile insurance business for the province; and other elements considered 5 appropriate by the Board.
-While each of these components is, with certain exceptions, 6 relatively easy to calculate, it is the aspect of the reasonableness of each component that 7 must be assessed by the Board in determining if rates are "too high".
-Where the Board 8 determines that an insurer's loss experience is not relevant, inadequate or otherwise 9 unreasonable for use in establishing rates, the Board has discretion to establish the elements and information upon which the insurer shall file its projected loss experience.
+In arriving at a determination with respect to rate increases the Board considers the documentation available with respect to the justification of the rate levels including: the Applicant's projected loss experience; expenses; investment income for the company's automobile insurance business for the province; and other elements considered appropriate by the Board.
+While each of these components is, with certain exceptions, relatively easy to calculate, it is the aspect of the reasonableness of each component that must be assessed by the Board in determining if rates are "too high".
+Where the Board determines that an insurer's loss experience is not relevant, inadequate or otherwise unreasonable for use in establishing rates, the Board has discretion to establish the elements and information upon which the insurer shall file its projected loss experience.